protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ### Transaction

 Transactions tell the on-chain contract to change the state of the chain.
-Because the change is synchronized throughout the peers and cannot be undone, like Ethereum, a transaction is considered a *write* operation that incurs a network gas fee.
-They also require one or more accounts to sign and authorize.
+Like Ethereum, the change is synchronized throughout the peers and cannot be undone.
+Therefore, a transaction is considered a *write* operation that incurs a network gas fee.
+Transactions require one or more accounts to sign and authorize.
 Minting and transferring tokens are transactions.

 Here is an example of a transaction, requiring a current account who owns the `NFT` resource to authorize a certain action (in this case, just logging `"Hello, transaction"`).